julienroyd/Papernotes/notes/SoftActorCritic/SoftActorCritic.md

-# Learning Latent Plans from Play
+# Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with Stochastic Actor
 #### Haarnoja, Zhou, Abbeel and Levine (2018)

 In this work,